+Negative impact on biodiversity, flora and fauna due to development of greenfield site, which is part of a SINC.
 Positive impact on population and human health through provision of new housing.
-Negative impact on soil due to contamination by of greenfield site.
+Negative impact on soil due to contamination by development.
+Negative impact on water environment due to known flooding issues.